-T-Boy Society of Film & Music’s collection of the funniest, most heartfelt and damnedest moments in last year’s movies.
+T-Boy Society of Film & Music’s collection of the funniest, most heartfelt and damnedest moments in the movies of 2019.

 Parasite: Park Dong-ik (Sun-kyun Lee) noticing that very distinct smell of new driver Kim Ki-taek (Kang-ho Song), who had egregiously orchestrated the dismissal of his previous chauffeur.

 1917: Lance Corporal Schofield (George MacKay) rises from the dead and staggers to the edge of what was a house, and experiences a dreamlike apocalyptic light show of fire and smoke that makes no more sense than the war in which he serves.

 The Irishman: “They wouldn’t dare!
 They wouldn’t dare!”
 Al Pacino’s Jimmy Hoffa expressing indignation to Robert Di Niro’s Frank Sheeran upon the hint that he might be knocked off.

 Once Upon a Time… in Hollywood: The ethereal beauty and innocence of Margot Robbie’s Sharon Tate as she lights up the Playboy mansion, oblivious to the fate that waits her.
 As it turns out, the joke is on us.

 Little Women: Saoirse Ronan as Jo; the pages of her book arrayed on the floor as she moves them around by candlelight.

 Ad Astra: The first power surge.